-Locations and times vary for One-Stop Voting, but it is often at the County Board of Elections Office; Counties may designate alternative or additional sites.
-Look up your county’s early voting hours and locations here.
+Locations and times vary for One-Stop Voting, but it is often at the County Board of Elections Office.
+Find your early voting site here or contact your County Board of Elections for hours and locations (contact info can be found here).

 You may register to vote during early voting.
 See the next section for more information.